sigmdel/lazmqttc/README.md

 1. Add an application icon.
 Select `Load Icon` in `Project / Project Options` in the Lazarus IDE.
 The `lazmqttc.png` image the `images` directory can be used.
 The file `lazmqtt.lzp` is the [LazPaint](https://lazpaint.github.io/) source for the image file.

 2. Compile the release version.
-Select the `Release` build mode in `Project / Project Options / Compilter Options` in the Lazarus IDE.
+Select the `Release` build mode in `Project / Project Options / Compiler Options` in the Lazarus IDE.
 This will reduce the size of the executable by an order of magnitude.

 ## 3. Testing